The government, in partnership with the pensions industry, is to trial a new initiative designed...

 Even in a limited liability company, you might be held personally liable for losses

-- These include losses arising from illegal acts such as wrongful or fraudulent trading, and acts beyond your powers or undertaken with insufficient skill and care.
+- These include losses arising from illegal acts such as wrongful or fraudulent trading (see below), and acts beyond your powers or undertaken with insufficient skill and care.

 Directors can be jointly and severally liable if you act collectively in breach of your responsibilities